 Thought

-There’s a big difference between something working and something understood.
-This week reminded me how often I mistake the two.
+There is a big difference between something working and something understood.
+This week reminded me how often I blur the two.

 What happened

-I had systems that were technically working - pfSense, Cloudflare Tunnel, SSH access - but I didn’t fully understand why they were working, or under what conditions they would stop working.
-When something broke, the fix wasn’t bout tweaking settings blindly; it was bout identifying which assumptions I had made without realizing it.
+I had systems that were technically working - pfSense, Cloudflare Tunnel, SSH access - but I did not fully understand why they were working, or under what conditions they would stop.
+When something broke, the fix was not about tweaking settings blindly.
+It was about identifying the assumptions I had made without realizing it.

 What changed

-Once I slowed down and treated the problem like infrastructure instead of a bug, the solution became obvious.
-The firewall wasn’t “broken”.
-The system was behaving exactly as designed - just not as I assumed.
+Once I slowed down and treated the problem like infrastructure instead of just a bug, the solution became clearer.
+The firewall was not broken.
+The system was behaving exactly as designed, just not as I had assumed.

 Why it matters

 Understanding turns fixes into knowledge.
-Working systems are fragile if you don’t know why they work.
-Documentating the reasoning - not just the solution - is how I avoid relearning the same lessons later.
+Working systems are fragile if you do not know why they work.
+Documenting the reasoning, not just the final fix, is how I avoid relearning the same lesson later.

 This blog exists to capture that gap.